Toom's rule

 Toom's rule is a 2-dimensional cellular automaton model created by Andrei Toom in 1978.
-This model is both more robust and simpler than the 2-dimensional majority vote rule.
+It is a modification of the 2-dimensional majority vote rule and can have more robust memory when considered as a thermal physical system in statistical field theory.
+The model also has a noise-dependent phase transition.

+Statement

 Toom's rule is a cellular automaton that acts on a 2-dimensional square lattice.
 At each site in this lattice is a spin with the value +1 or -1.
 At time $t=0$ the bits are initialized to some value.
 At each discrete time step $(t>0)$ the lattice evolves according to Toom's rule.
 This rule is applied at each site simultaneously.

-A deterministic version of Toom's rule can be stated simply as:
+A deterministic version of Toom's rule can be stated as: